The release of the German DSK Cookie Consent Guidelines in May 2020, coincided with a change in cookie law enforcement in Germany.

 Check out these extra resources to learn more about what you need to do to comply with the GDPR.

 In layman’s terms, the ePrivacy Directive states that if you want to access the personal information of your website user by placing cookies on his/her device, you need to seek consent from him/her first.

 For you to be considered as having gained valid cookie consent under the ePrivacy Directive, it must be;

 - Freely given

 - Offer a clear indication of your user’s wishes.

 The only exception to this requirement is when access to such information is for strictly necessary reasons such as offering an Electronic Communications Service (ECS) or an Information Society Service (ISS).

-However, the key challenge when it comes to the enforcement of the consent requirements in the EU cookie law is that it has been interpreted by most Data Protection Authorities (DPAs) across European countries as a directive for having a simple consent banner on your website.
+However, the key challenge in the enforcement of EU Cookie Law’s consent requirements is that it has been interpreted by most DPAs across European countries as a directive for having a simple consent banner on your website.

 Similarly, in Germany’s case, this section of the ePrivacy Directive was not being enforced by the German Data Protection Conference (DSK) – the umbrella body of state DPAs.